ering0427/Interactive-Lab-Hub/Lab 5/README.md

 ## Part 2.

-Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

 **Include a short video demonstrating the finished result.**

 In Part 2, I added sound to the system.
 The Pi is connected to a bluetooth speaker placed near the bowl.
 It makes a sound when the camera detects a dog.
-I didn't make the sound loud enough to scare Martin away :)
+I didn't make the sound loud enough so that Martin won't be scared away :)

 ![plot](Lab5_part2.jpg)